-- elective courses/seminars for D.Min. students offered during the January, May or other intensive terms - online courses offered by Wesley during the Fall or Spring semesters - a maximum of six credit hours taken as Independent Study under the direction of a Wesley core faculty member - immersion study experiences, directly related to the subject of

-- focus for a given track, for a maximum of six credit hours - advanced seminars in Wesley's M.Div. curriculum in which Wesley faculty agree to develop additional readings and assignments for the D.Min. student - approved Doctoral level courses at member institutions of the Washington Theological Consortium - work transferred into Wesley from another ATS approved institution with prior approval from Wesley's D.Min.
-Office
+- elective courses/seminars for D.Min. students offered during the January, May or other intensive terms - online courses offered by Wesley during the Fall or Spring semesters - Seminary approved faculty-led immersion study experiences for a maximum of six credit hours - advanced seminars in Wesley's M.Div. curriculum in which Wesley faculty agree to develop additional readings and assignments for the D.Min. student - approved Doctoral level courses at member institutions of the Washington Theological Consortium

-Work done toward another degree cannot be transferred into the D.Min.
+• work transferred into Wesley from another ATS approved institution with prior approval from Wesley's D.Min.
+Office Work done toward another degree cannot be transferred into the D.Min.
 The D.Min.
 Transfer Credit form is available in the D.Min.
 Office or at www.wesleyseminary.edu/forms.